HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### Compression

-Most of the compressed resources use either gzip compression, brotli (br) compression, or a compression technique that is not set.
+Most of the compressed resources use either <a hreflang="en" href="https://www.gnu.org/software/gzip/manual/gzip.html">gzip</a> compression, <a hreflang="en" href="https://github.com/google/brotli">brotli</a> (br) compression, or a compression technique that is not set.

 {# TODO - should we have links for gzip and brotli? i think other chapters do #}